pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "Whatever it is," I continued, "I have faith in the path you'll choose.
 I know my words can't fix anything.
 But I believe in you.
 I believe in your choice.
 You're already carrying so much.
 Don't punish yourself for things beyond your control.
 Regrets will find us no matter what we do.
 That doesn't mean you're doing anything wrong.
 Do what you need to do, and I'll always be here for you."

 She wrapped me in a desperate hug, her big arms holding on like I was her last anchor.
 "Thank you," she whispered again and again.
 I felt like her sister in that moment—and I knew she wasn't the only one destined to share such an intimate bond with me.

+---

+## Chapter XI - Neck of Hydra [Politics]

+Art and I worked with "Kaspar's Traveling Illusions" for six years.
+While I learned the art of manipulation with a focus on strategist planning, Art did the same with a focus on sensational perception.
+We earned enough for college that we never enrolled for.
+Even though we quit the travelling crew, we never stopped travelling.
+Art created a new identity for me—my name was Pallas Palamedes just like hers was Acanthia Andriades.
+Sometimes I worked as a chess hustler while she worked as a street performer—her voice was mesmerizing no matter how many times I heard.

+We never stayed in a city more than a month.
+We met so many people working in a travelling crew.
+As a consequence, we learned way too early that my paranoia wasn't even an overreaction—we noticed many secret agents and investigators from different countries were looking for us.
+I could imagine they would track me because of my parents' work but we didn't know why Art was also tracked, too.
+An Altarian spy that was looking for Aria Selas even joined the magic crew for a few months.
+He would've recognized her if not for the make-up Art wore everyday—or he pretended he didn't so well and even Art with her extraordinary perception could never know.
+We couldn't let our guard down for a second.
+We suspected even Tingxuan might have been a Chinese spy.

+We knew things were more complicated than they appeared.
+Art's parents vanished without a trace a year after she left them.
+She wanted to go home back then but she realized she was as homeless as me.
+We concluded it must be related to why many adults were looking for her.
+We were all we had.
+While they were tracking us down, I was also profiling them.
+My investigation would have been blocked in many places if not for Art.
+She always had a magical sense that made jumps I could never make sense of.
+She was almost always right.

+The web of informations I collected no longer fit in the wooden box which I left with the crew.
+We carried luggages now.
+The data I've been collecting had been fully digitalized—all stored inside a portable drive.
+I burned the paper pieces no matter how sentimental they were; weren't they future criminal evidence anyway?
+I still got the Bible and the chess set while Art still had her Hesiod.

+We arrived in Frankfurt a week ago.
+It would be a long story to explain why we were there.
+We would need to talk about a man that was already in prison first.
+His name was Theo Finch.
+He was a financier who handled the financial assets of almost all the most powerful people in the world.
+It wasn't even difficult to profile him; his life story was already in the news.
+What was interesting was that he was the node that had maximun number of connections to the other nodes in my web.
+He had a hand in many atrocities in recent decades.
+Organized crime activites?
+Checked.
+Political assassinations?
+Checked?
+Union busting?
+Checked.
+Environmental and industrial sabotage?
+Checked.
+Human trafficking?
+Checked.
+Arms Trafficking?
+Checked.
+Resource coup financing?
+Checked.
+Economic destabilization?
+Checked.
+Even the secret services in related countries probably didn't have a compendium of his best hits as complete as I did—or they were in beds with him.

+If I wanted to live free, I would have to take them down.
+Not just Theo Finch.
+Him and all of his clients.
+It was like Hydra—cut one head, two will replace it.
+Art taught me Greek and I had a privilege of reading Hesiod in Greek.
+She was right—Hesiod understood human nature better.
+Heracles, commonly known as Hercules, defeated Hydra with the help of Iolaus who cauterized the neck of Hydra so it wouldn't replace the cut head.